 Most children with juvenile spondyloarthritis fall into the categories of enthesitis-related arthritis, psoriatic arthritis, and undifferentiated arthritis.

 Children with psoriatic arthritis have arthritis and psoriasis or arthritis plus a minimum of 2 of the following

 - Dactylitis – sausage-like swelling of the fingers or toes

 Children who do not fulfill any of the juvenile spondyloarthritis or juvenile idiopathic arthritis fall into the category of undifferentiated spondyloarthropathy.

 Juvenile ankylosing spondylitis, reactive arthritis, and inflammatory bowel disease associated arthritis but that are traditionally thought of as juvenile spondyloarthritis [These are not accounted for in the ILAR classification]

 Clinical Manifestations of Juvenile Spondyloarthritis

-In juvenile spondyloarthritis enthesitis and peripheral arthritis is main feature as compared to adult counterparts where the back pain is major feature.
+In juvenile spondyloarthritis, enthesitis and peripheral arthritis is the main feature as compared to adult counterparts where the back pain is a major feature.

-Symptoms of back pain can also be present when spine is involved.
+Symptoms of back pain can also be present when the spine is involved.